speechbrain/speechbrain/docs/source/contributing.md

 Fifthly, though code review is a place for professional constructive criticism, a nice strategy to show (and validate) that you understand what the PR is really doing, is to provide some affirmative comments on its strengths.

-## Zen of Speechbrain
-SpeechBrain could be used for *research*, *academic*, *commercial*, *non-commercial* purposes.
-Ideally, the code should have the following features:

-- **Simple:**  the code must be easy to understand even by students or by users that are not professional programmers or speech researchers.
-Try to design your code such that it can be easily read.
-Given alternatives with the same level of performance, code the simplest one. (the most explicit and straightforward manner is preferred)

-- **Readable:** SpeechBrain mostly adopts the code style conventions in PEP8.
-The code written by the users must be compliant with that.
-We test codestyle with `flake8`

-- **Efficient**: The code should be as efficient as possible.
-When possible, users should maximize the use of pytorch native operations.
-Remember that in generally very convenient to process in parallel multiple signals rather than processing them one by one (e.g try to use *batch_size > 1* when possible).
-Test the code carefully with your favorite profiler (e.g, torch.utils.bottleneck https://pytorch.org/docs/stable/bottleneck.html ) to make sure there are no bottlenecks if your code.
-Since we are not working in *c++* directly, performance can be an issue.
-Despite that, our goal is to make SpeechBrain as fast as possible.

-- **Modular:** Write your code such that is is very modular and fits well with the other functionalities of the toolkit.
-The idea is to develop a bunch of models that can be naturally interconnected with each other to implement complex modules.

-- **Well documented:**  Given the goals of SpeechBrain, writing a rich a good documentation is a crucial step.
-Many existing toolkits are not well documented, and we have to succeed in that to make the difference.
-This aspect will be better described in the following sub-section.